Theguardians58/Notre-/BACKEND_COMPARISON.md

-# 🔄 Firebase vs Appwrite - Backend Comparison
+# 🔄 Firebase vs Appwrite vs Supabase - Backend Comparison

 **Complete comparison to help you choose the right backend for CogniNote**